 Doors were reviewed and found to be in working order.
 Lights appeared to be in normal condition: not all lights were tested.
-Exterior GFCI was not operating properly - Repair and/or replace as necessary.
+Exterior outlets tested were in normal working order.
+Cover to the AC unit was frozen to the unit and could not be reviewed and unit could not be reviewed; owner does confirm the unit is the original AC unit.